awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 ### Read\-only access to Trusted Advisor<a name="read-only-access-trusted-advisor"></a>

-The following policy allows users read\-only access to Trusted Advisor\.
+The following policy allows users read\-only access to the Trusted Advisor console\.
 Users can't make changes, such as refresh checks or change notification preferences\.

 ```
 {